Cassik6/Bouman-third-project/README.md

 - The 5 most expensive properties by average prices for each postcode
 - The 5 least expensive properties by average prices for each postcode
 - The average price by province
+- The average price /m² by province
+- The average price /m² by region
 - The average price by each types for each provinces
 - The count distribution of selling properties for each provinces
 - The distribution of sellig properties by region